 No names will be stored with survey responses and no names will be published from the study.

 The research staff will not share your personal information with anyone outside the study, and they will do their best to protect your information.

+The information you provide will not be used for any research other than the project I have described to you.

 Confidentiality Disclaimer, if dealing with illegal activities: “Researchers will keep your information confidential to the extent possible and allowable by law.”